-On Page 4, set Mark Users as Phone as y.
-This is recommended by TELUS.
-The Network Call Redirection field may be set to y or n.
+On Page 4, set the Network Call Redirection field may be set to y or n.
 Setting the Network Call Redirection flag to y enables use of the SIP REFER message for call transfer; otherwise the SIP INVITE message will be used for call transfer.
 Both approaches are supported with this solution.

 Set the Send Diversion Header field to y and the Support Request History field to n.
 The Send Diversion Header field provides additional information to the network if the call has been redirected.
-These settings are needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.